kit-ipe/SoCks/tool/README.md

 - `project-zynqmp-default.yml`
 - `project-versal-default.yml`

+Sometimes it is necessary to adapt the project configuration to the user's specific host system.
+For example, by changing the containerization tool to be used or by adding additional packages to the SoC's file system for debugging purposes.
+For this purpose, one can create a file `project_user.yml` in the same directory as `project.yml`.
+The file `project_user.yml` is applied on top of the main project configuration described in `project.yml`.
+It is recommended that `project.yml` always contains a complete, buildable project configuration and `project_user.yml` is only used to overwrite already existing settings.
+It is therefore also not possible to import other YAML files into `project_user.yml`.
+The file `project_user.yml` should be listed in the `.gitignore` file so that it is excluded from version control.

 SoCks can print the full project configuration with all includes resolved to the standard output:
 ```
 $ socks --show-configuration